Table of Content:

 apt install elvish

 However, only testing versions of Debian and Ubuntu tend to have the latest Elvish release.
-If you are running a stable release of Debian or Ubuntu, it is recommended to use official prebuilt binaries instead.
+If you are running a stable release of Debian or Ubuntu, it is recommended to install an official binaries instead.

 To install from Homebrew: